The Flash (comic book)

 The Flash is an ongoing American comic book series featuring the DC Comics superhero of the same name.
-Throughout its publication, the series has primarily focused on two characters who have worn the mantle of the Flash: Barry Allen, the second Flash (1959–1985, 2010–2020), and Wally West, the third Flash (1987–2006, 2007–2008, 2021–present).
+Throughout its publication, the series has primarily focused on two characters who have worn the mantle of the Flash: Barry Allen, the second Flash (1959–1985, 2010–2020), and Wally West, the third Flash (1987–2008, 2021–present).
 The series began at issue #105, picking up its issue numbering from the anthology series Flash Comics which had featured Jay Garrick as the first Flash.

 Although the Flash is a mainstay in the DC Comics stable, the series has been canceled and restarted several times.
 The first volume, starring Barry Allen, was canceled at issue #350 prior to the character's death in Crisis on Infinite Earths.
 A new series began in June 1987 with a new issue #1, starring Wally West as the new Flash.
 The second volume was briefly canceled in 2006 at issue #230 in the wake of the Infinite Crisis event in which Wally disappeared, and was replaced by a new series titled The Flash: The Fastest Man Alive starring Bart Allen as the fourth Flash.
 The following year, The Flash: The Fastest Man Alive was canceled and The Flash resumed publication from issue #231 with Wally as the Flash once again; however, this volume was ultimately canceled permanently in 2008 at issue #247.

-Following Barry's resurrection in Final Crisis and return to being the primary Flash in The Flash: Rebirth, a third volume starring Barry debuted in 2010.
+Following Barry Allen's resurrection in Final Crisis and return to being the primary Flash in The Flash: Rebirth, a third volume starring Barry debuted in 2010.
 However, this volume was ultimately cancelled in the lead-up to the miniseries Flashpoint, which in turn led into The New 52 continuity reboot.
 A fourth volume was later launched in 2011 as part of the new continuity, with Barry Allen as the sole Flash; this volume ultimately concluded in 2016.
-A fifth volume was launched soon after as part of the DC Rebirth line-wide relaunch.
-In 2020 the series reverted to original numbering by adding together all issues of The Flash from each volume, as of issue #750.
-The series is a part of DC's Infinite Frontier line-wide relaunch, beginning with issue #768, with Wally West once again as its main character.
+A fifth volume was launched soon afterwards as part of the line-wide relaunch DC Rebirth.

+In 2020, the series reverted to original numbering as of issue #750 by adding together all issues of The Flash from each volume.
+Wally West became the main character of the series again as of DC's line-wide relaunch Infinite Frontier, beginning with issue #768.
+Original numbering continued until issue #800.
+A sixth volume of The Flash, also starring Wally West, began as part of the Dawn of DC relaunch in September 2023.